RedHatQE/varmeth/README.md

 <br>

-To choose between the different _variants_ , the `method` parameter is used to select the proper context, using the proper _variant-name_ as a value:
+To choose between the different _variants_ , the `method` parameter is used to select the proper context, using the proper _variant-name_ as a value.

 ```shell script
 In [1]: cat = CatFamily()